Postgraduate course information

 Research for a degree at doctoral and master's level must lead to a distinct contribution to the knowledge of a subject by original investigation.
 This involves a considerable intellectual challenge and a substantial commitment over time and necessarily depends on the relationship between the candidate and his or her supervisors.
 For this reason careful thought should be given by the candidate and the proposed supervisor to the questions of personal compatibility and areas of common academic and professional interests.
 It is essential that the project be of direct interest to the supervisor and candidate and lie within the supervisor's area of expertise.

-For doctoral and master's candidates there must be a principal supervisor and a panel of supervisors (which can be composed of the alternate supervisor alone).
+For doctoral and master's candidates there must be a principal supervisor and a panel of supervisors (which can be composed of the alternate or co-supervisor alone).
 The principal supervisor must be a member of UTS: Health academic staff, be a registered supervisor with the University and be eligible to supervise a candidate at the required level.
-A panel member (or alternate supervisor) may either be a member of UTS: Health academic staff or the University, or a person employed outside the University of recognised standing in the field of the candidate's research.
+A panel member (or alternate or co-supervisor) may either be a member of UTS: Health academic staff or the University, or a person employed outside the University of recognised standing in the field of the candidate's research.
 Supervisory panel members must be registered as a supervisor with the University.
 Supervisors of doctoral and master's candidates are appointed by the UTS: Graduate Research School Board on the recommendation of the director, research students.

 The rules regarding the appointment of supervisors and the code of conduct for supervisors can be found at UTS: Graduate Research School.